 5 —Working Capital

 Working capital reflects a company’s available assets to meet short-term financial obligations.
-Working Capital includes assets such as available cash, short-term investments, and accounts receivable, demonstrating the liquidity of the business.
+Working Capital includes assets such as available cash, short-term investments, and accounts receivable, demonstrating the business’s liquidity.

 6 — Inventory Turnover

-The Inventory Turnover KPI indicates how efficiently a company sells and replaces its inventory during a particular period of time.
+The Inventory Turnover KPI indicates how efficiently a company sells and replaces its inventory during a particular time.
 So it reflects an organization’s ability to generate sales and quickly re-stock.

 7 — Sales Growth

 This financial Key Performance Indicator displays the change in total sales generated over a defined period (week, month, year).
 The Sales Growth shows the percentage of the current sales period compared to the previous one.